-A growing bounty for which to be thankful THE PAST YEAR whooshed by.
+PRESIDENT'S REPORT A growing bounty for which to be thankful THE PAST YEAR went by quickly.
 I'm another year older, maybe wiser, and happier.
 Why happier?
 One big reason is that it's been a productive year for the Mensa Foundation and, for me, that's fun and rewarding.
-As Foundation President, I'm fortunate to work with a great group of people who comprise the Board of Trustees, as well as some awesome staff at the National Office.
-The board added three voting trustees - Keri M. Guilbault from Virginia, Vicki Herd from Alberta, Canada, and Jennifer Wise from Washington - who each bring a plentiful helping of passion for our mission along with incredible experience.
+As Foundation President, I'm fortunate to work with a board of trustees comprising a great group of people, as well as some awesome staff at the American Mensa National Office.
+The board added three voting trustees - Keri M. Guilbault, Virginia, USA; Vicki Herd, Alberta, Canada; and Jennifer Wise, Washington, USA - who each bring a plentiful helping of passion for our mission along with incredible experience.
 They also generously made room in their busy lives to share their expertise with us.
-Read more at mensafoundation.org/leadership.
-Highlights of successes from the past year are sprinkled through this annual report and on our website.
-One item of note is the awarding of our \$10,000 inaugural Mensa Foundation Prize, honoring discoveries in intelligence and creativity.
-Recipient Dr. David Silver led the AlphaGo team developing the first computer program to defeat the world's best Go players.
-In a May 2017 tournament, AlphaGo won all three games against the world's top Go player.
+Read more about them on the Foundation website (mensafoundation.org/trustees).
+Financially, the Foundation is very stable.
+Our investment policy, revised last year in April, has yielded much better returns for us.
+Net return on investments this year was \$113,661 versus \$39,144 last year - an increase of \$74,547, more than 90 percent.
+Total current net assets are \$4,697,456 compared to \$4,423,976 last year, an increase of \$273,480.
+We continue to be able to support funding programs at their current levels and effect some growth.
+Individual contributions rose from \$62,042 in 2017 to \$89,745 in 2018 - an increase of \$27,703, more than 44 percent.
+This next year, we expect to see much more activity in the fundraising arena.
+Other highlights of successes from the past year are sprinkled through this report and on our website.
+One item of note is the awarding of the inaugural Mensa Foundation Prize, which included \$10,000 as part of the award.
+Honoring discoveries in intelligence and creativity, its 2017 recipient was Dr. David Silver of London, the lead on the AlphaGo team developing the first computer program to defeat the world's best Go players.
+In a May 2017 tournament,

+MARIE MAYER AlphaGo won all three games against the world's top Go player.

 I mention the Mensa Foundation Prize because it was made possible by a generous donor, Kenneth Thomson from California, who endowed it through his estate.
 A Mensan for nearly 50 years, he valued the organization as much as he valued intelligence and learning.
-This was his way to encourage the use of intelligence and give back to an organization he cherished.
+This was his way to help encourage the use of intelligence and give back to an organization he cherished.